 The cost includes: Full-board from lunch on the first day till breakfast on the third day, in double rooms with services.
 Support of official nature guide.
 Internal transfers

-The cost does not include: Anything not mentioned.
+The cost does not include: Alcoholic beverages.
+Anything not mentioned.
 Transfer from and to Timisoara Airport or Trainstation.
 Flights

 What to bring: We recommend you to dress in warm layers.
 Hiking shoes, sun hat, water bottle, daypack, long pants, warm hat and wool gloves, warm jacket, raincoat or poncho, sun protection cream, non smelling mosquito/tick repellent and camp shoes (sandals).
 Binoculars, personal toiletries/medicines and a sense of adventure!

 Rewilding Europe Levy: 5% of your booking sum goes to the local Rewilding Europe organization.

 Bringing bison back: The European bison (or wisent) disappeared from Romania about 200 years ago.
 Since 2013, Rewilding Europe and WWF Romania have been working together in the Southern Carpathians rewilding area to reintroduce this iconic species.
 The first two bison releases took place in 2014 and 2015.
 The total number of bison in the area, taking into account deaths and births, was 30 by the end of 2017.